wattson12/TouchSurgeryMobileTechTest/README.md

 This is a tech test for touch surgery, following instructions [here](https://github.com/touch-surgery/mobile-tech-test)

 The app is build using an MVVM-C architecture with RxSwift(/Cocoa) used for bindings between view and view model.
 Networking is done with `URLSession` abstracted behind a protocol, and models are represented as simple `Decodable` structs.
 Kingfisher is used for image caching

+## Versions

+Built using Xcode 9.3 and Cocoapods 1.4.0

 ## Tests